cs3110/textbook/src/chapters/correctness/function_docs.md

 val reverse : 'a list -> 'a list
 ```

-But the specifier discovers that the spec still allows broken
+But the devious programmer discovers that the spec still allows broken
 implementations:

 ```ocaml